swcarpentry/shell-novice/_episodes/03-create.md

 - "`*` matches zero or more characters in a filename, so `*.txt` matches all files ending in `.txt`."
 - "`?` matches any single character in a filename, so `?.txt` matches `a.txt` but not `any.txt`."
 - "Use of the Control key may be described in many ways, including `Ctrl-X`, `Control-X`, and `^X`."
-- "The shell does not have a trash bin: once something is deleted, it's really gone."
+- "The shell does not have a trash bin: once something is deleted, it's really gone.
+Use option `i` with `rm` command to safely delete content"
 - "Most files' names are `something.extension`.
 The extension isn't required, and doesn't guarantee anything, but is normally used to indicate the type of data in the file."
 - "Depending on the type of work you do, you may need a more powerful text editor than Nano."
 ---